 Richard Sheppard has had an extensive executive career in the banking and finance sector including an executive career with Macquarie Group Limited spanning more than 30 years.

 Mr Sheppard was previously the Managing Director and Chief Executive Officer of Macquarie Bank Limited and chaired the boards of a number of Macquarie’s listed entities.
 He has also served as Chairman of the Commonwealth Government’s Financial Sector Advisory Council.

-Mr Sheppard is currently the Chairman and a Non-Executive Director of Dexus Property Group and a Non-Executive Director of Snowy Hydro Limited.
+Mr Sheppard is currently the Chairman and a Non-Executive Director of Dexus Property Group.

 Doctor of Philosophy (Governance); Master of Laws; Bachelor of Laws; Fellow of the Australian Institute of Company Directors; Officer of the Order of Australia

 Sally Pitkin is a company director with over 25 years’ experience as a Non-Executive Director and board member across a wide range of industries in the private and public sectors.
 She has extensive experience in the gaming industry.

 Dr Pitkin is a former lawyer and senior corporate partner with a national law firm.